Mauricio Villalobos

-Mauricio de Jesús Villalobos Vega (born 20 August 1999) is a Costa Rican footballer who plays as a midfielder for Deportivo Saprissa on loan from Santa Ana, and the Costa Rica national football team.
+Mauricio de Jesús Villalobos Vega (born 20 August 1999) is a Costa Rican footballer who plays as a midfielder for Municipal Liberia, and the Costa Rica national football team.

 Early life

 He is the twin brother of the Costa Rica women's national football team player Gloriana Villalobos, they have an older brother Diego, and are the children of Carlos Villalobos and Flor Vega.
 They grew up in the El Socorro neighborhood of San Miguel de Santo Domingo, Heredia, Costa Rica.

 Club career

 He joined the youth pathway at Deportivo Saprissa when he was nine years-old in 2009, and left in 2018 without making his debut although he did appear as an unused substitute for the first-team.
 He played for UFC Knights in college soccer in the United States, becoming team captain.
 He later played in Austria with SK Bischofshofen.

 He then played for Uruguay de Coronado in Costa Rica and made his Liga FPD debut with Santa Ana in July 2024, where he featured in 42 out of 44 matches prior to rejoining Saprissa in June 2025 on a one-year loan.

+He played again at Deportivo Saprissa but struggled for game time.
+In 2026, he joined Municipal Liberia and scored on his debut for the club against Liga Deportiva Alajuelense in January 2026.